JoGorska/mileage-tracker/README.md

 I have used If / or statement to change the color of the icon on nav bar  for the current page.
 Unfortunately when the if / or statement became very long for more complex pages containing many url under the same icon.
 I tried to cut if / or statement to seperate lines but I got errors that django expected elif or endif.
 I decided to add multiple elif statements in nav bar, so the code isn't very long.
 This ment repeating a few lines, but in the same time I was able to see all code in one glance and edit it without scrolling sideways.

+### multible if else statement in drive.html

+The drive.html template contained multiple if else statements that was making various versions of the page depending on the url on which user currently was.
+The complexity of the changes made by if else statements was quite significant.
+The html code became unclear and confusing.

+I have decided to duplicate the form three times and include 3 versions of the whole form, rather than split each part of the form to if else statements.
+This makes much cleaner structure and comment make it easy to see what is happening where.
+It is also much easier to spot any html errors if they occur.

 ## Deployment

  The site was deployed to Heroku pages.